flo-bit/ui-kit/apps/docs/src/routes/(main)/docs/philosophy/Philosophy.md

 Also all components should be accessible (to the best of my knowledge).
 Please let me know [if you find any issues there](https://github.com/flo-bit/ui-kit/issues).

-## Dark mode
+### Dark mode

-This ui kit is designed to be used in both light and dark mode (and switch automatically depending on system settings).
+This ui kit is designed to be used in both light and dark mode, and can be used in the following ways:

-If you want to disable dark mode, add the following to your app.css:
+1. light mode only (default), for dark mode only, add the `dark` class to the `html` element in your app.

+2. Allow users to switch between modes using the [\<ThemeToggle /\>](/ui-kit/components/core/theme-toggle) component (before being pressed will default mode to system settings).

+3. automatically chooses the mode based on the system settings, simply remove the following from your app.css:
 ```css
 @custom-variant dark (&:is(.dark *));
 ```

-Similarly you can disable light mode:

-1. Add the above code to your app.css
-2. Add the `dark` class to the `html` element in your app.

 ## Contributing/Feedback